 This campaign proved to be success for Tysander.
 Not only was he able to start buzz about his brand through word of mouth but got access to high-quality user-generated content that he was able to use as testimonials from real-life consumers.

 DMAC Offers a Free Facebook & Instagram Social Media Marketing Course to Help Close the Skills Gap

 Yes, you heard us right.
 DMAC is giving back to Canadians in these trying times.
+Digital marketing online course fees are now a thing of the past!
 We are offering our Facebook and Instagram 10-hour online course, with certification for free.
 No strings attached and no credit card required.